brantagames/noise-shader/README.md

 - **direction** is the direction the pixels slide
 - **invert** controls which part of the image slides
 - **frames_per_update** controls how often the sliding updates

+### Variable Sliding Noise

+Very similar to the other sliding noise effect, but brighter pixels move faster.
+Darker pixels will slide at a lower framerate, which conveys depth

+- **direction** is the direction the pixels slide
+- **frames_per_update** controls how often the sliding updates
+- **speed_steps** is how many different speeds the noise can slide
+- **brightness_exponent** controls at what distances the speeds are

 ### Colorful Noise